WBOX (AM)

-WBOX is a radio station broadcasting on 920 AM in Bogalusa, Louisiana.
-The station is owned by Best Country Broadcasting, LLC, and carries a country format.
+WBOX was a radio station broadcasting on 920 AM in Bogalusa, Louisiana, United States, from 1954 to 2025.
+The station was last owned by Best Country Broadcasting, LLC, and carried a country format.

 In 1965, the station was boycotted by the Ku Klux Klan during a turbulent civil rights struggle in Bogalusa, earning the station and its manager national attention but driving its ownership out of town.

 History

 Early years

 WHXY signed on the air March 1, 1954.
 The station was originally owned by the Bogalusa Broadcasting Corporation, controlled by Charles Holt and Dave Matison, and broadcast during the day on 920 kHz.
 The station was acquired by J. A. Oswald in February 1959 for $35,500; coinciding with the change of ownership, WHXY became WBOX on March 6, 1959.

 In 1961, Oswald sold the station to Magic City Broadcasting Corporation, a group of businessmen from St. Louis, for $80,000.

 Civil rights strife and KKK boycott

 When you become a target of the Ku Klux Klan you soon learn that if there ever was a devil on the face of this earth, it lives, breathes, it functions in the cloaked evil of the leaders of the Ku Klux Klan.
 And you cannot compromise with the devil.